chrisfcarroll/Consoleable/README.md

 -   Those three things should work straight out of the box when you use the template, and then be instantly editable to your own favourite logging, configuration and/or settings solution.
-“Work straight out of the box” means that you can `dotnet run` and `dotnet test` immediatly after creating the new project.
+“Work straight out of the box” means that you can `dotnet run` and `dotnet test` immediately after creating the new project.

 -   The command-line should do some elementary argument parsing and if